 After spending 15 minutes on the phone to my bank the nice lady asks me if I would hold on after she hangs up to take a short survey.
 Sure what’s one more survey to someone who lives them 24/7!

 After a couple of prompted button pushes to enter scores I get the chance to provide verbal feedback so I proceed with a relatively detailed account of a recent issue.
 I’m only half way through when I’m interrupted with a tone and told that the recording has ended.

 But I had so much more to say.

 Not a great experience.

-Post call IVR surveys like this are popping up everywhere with more and more organisations using the approach to gather transactional customer feedback.
+Post call IVR surveys like this are everywhere with organisations using the approach to gather transactional customer feedback.